Voor Nederlands klik hier

 PRAETORIAN Study shows in a general ICD population that treatment with subcutaneous ICD is equally effective and safe as transvenous ICD with less lead complications

 The subcutaneous implantable defibrillator (ICD) offers comparable performance in treating patients at risk of sudden cardiac death as the traditional transvenous ICD that has a lead in the heart, but gives less lead related complications.
-This is the outcome of the international PRAETORIAN trial, which was presented today in the Late-Breaking Clinical Trials sessions of the HRS 2020 Science.
-ICD-related complications were seen in 15.1% of patients with a subcutaneous ICD (S-ICD) versus 15.7% patients with a transvenous ICD (TV-ICD) after a median follow up of 4 years.
+This is the outcome of the international PRAETORIAN trial: ICD-related complications were seen in 15.1% of patients with a subcutaneous ICD (S-ICD) versus 15.7% patients with a transvenous ICD (TV-ICD) after a median follow up of 4 years.
 Lead complications occurred in 6.6% of the patients with a TV-ICD, compared to 1.4% of the patients with a subcutaneous device.
 The PRAETORIAN trial is the first prospective randomized study to compare the two ICD types and the first to study the use of the S-ICD in a generalized ICD population.
 With this outcome it is now possible to make a better assessment of the preferred device for each patient with an ICD indication.
 The study was conducted in 39 centers in the Netherlands, Germany, Denmark, United Kingdom and the United States.
-Results will soon be published in the prestigious journal The New England Journal of Medicine.
+Results were presented at HRS 2020 Science and are published in the prestigious journal The New England Journal of Medicine.

 “For the treatment of sudden cardiac death, ICDs are a well-established treatment option, however, there are certain problems associated with transvenous leads, “ explains study Principal Investigator Dr, Reinoud E. Knops, M.D., PhD, from the Cardiology Department of the AMC, Amsterdam UMC, in the Netherlands, who initiated the study.
 “The S-ICD has no lead in the heart, but instead this lead is implanted subcutaneously.
 As we expected, the PRAETORIAN trial shows that the S-ICD is just as safe and effective as the TV-ICD and at the same time gives less lead complications, which have risks of their own.”